 In 2011, he toured the southern US, played the second annual BAAMFest in Birmingham, AL, and had a song featured on the soundtrack of an indie film.

 In 2013, he released 2 more EPs: hartline., a limited release available only at shows, and Lost, a preview of the capabilities of his new home studio, built with the support he received from an Indiegogo campaign.
 He also performed for Only About the Music - Artists for Autism music festival in Fairfax, VA, helping raise over $2000 for music therapy materials for Grafton School.

 He performed on Callow's showcase at SXSW2014, and has played several Songs From A Room (Sofar Sounds) shows.
 His second home studio CD, Human Nature, released October 2014.

 He won 1st place at WorkPlay Theater's Singer-Songwriter Series 2 competition in 2014, the Emerging Talent Showcase at Blast on the Bay 2015, and Moonlight on the Mountain's Winter 2016 Open Mic Contest.
 A digital-only EP, Estrangement, was released in February, 2016.

-Edward has performed with many artists, including Von Grey, Bobby Long, Northern National, Jessica Meuse, Shannon LaBrie, Dylan Taylor, Sam Bradley, Surviving Allison, Marcus Foster, King Bee, The Kalob Griffin Band, and Hope Cassity.
+Edward has performed with many artists, including Von Grey, Bobby Long, Northern National, Jessica Meuse, Shannon LaBrie, Dylan Taylor, Sam Bradley, Surviving Allison, Marcus Foster, King Bee, and Hope Cassity.

 He is a member of the Montgomery Area Musicians Association (MAMA).